Whitney M. Young Gifted & Talented Leadership Academy: Academics

 Whitney Young consistently ranks in the top of the state in terms of test scores and attendance rate.
 The school offers numerous Honors and Advanced Placement courses for students in grades 7-12 and Gifted & Talented courses for students in grades 2–6.
 Advanced Placement is offered for Physics, English, European History, Environmental Science, Statistics and Calculus.
 Honors courses are: Algebra, Geometry, Pre-Calculus, World History, American History, American Government, Street law, Spanish, Physical Science, Biology, Chemistry, English, Creative Writing, Poetry, and French.
 As of the 2010-2011 school year, Whitney Young only offers Physical Education, Health, Band, Choir, Art, Drawing & Painting, African-American History, Senior Seminar and OGT Math & OGT Science as regular course work.
 The school requires all high school students to take academic electives, honors and Advanced Placement courses.

-Schools
+Building

+As part of the Cleveland Metropolitan School District continuing modernization program, paid for with state funds and proceeds from a local bond issue, Whitney Young's original building was demolished and rebuilt in 2019, with a ribbon-cutting ceremony on September 6, 2019.
+The new Whitney Young features large, interactive touch screens in every classroom and community, or “extended,” learning areas where children can work on projects in teams.
+Furniture is comfortable and can be arranged for group work.
+The building supports the school's new instructional strategy, known as personalized learning technology.
+Students use a project-based approach to pose, research and answer their own questions.

-Whitney Young currently is composed of two buildings, the 'Main Building' (High School) and the 'Annex' connected by a tunnel.
+Prior to demolition, Whitney Young was formerly composed of two buildings, the 'Main Building' (High School) and the 'Annex' connected by a tunnel.